 This is my third and latest 3D printer design targeting high quality, reliability, and moderate print speeds.
 It stands about 1.5 m tall and weighs about 35 kg.
 It fits into my Prius laying on its back, with the hatch closed.
 I can transport it across town that way, take it out, stand it up, and start printing without any adjustments.
 Autoleveling is neither wanted nor needed.

 The bed plate is a 300 x 300 x 8 mm piece of MIC6 cast aluminum tooling plate with a 0.7 mm layer of PEI on top and a 750 W line powered heater on the bottom.
 It stands on a unique, kinematic, 3-point leveling system that allows for thermal expansion of the plate without putting any lateral force on the leveling screws.
-There is a 184C thermal cutoff mounted on the bed plate to protect against thermal runaway in the event of an SSR failure.
+There is a 184C thermal cutoff mounted on the bed plate to protect against thermal runaway in the event of a controller or SSR failure.

 The bed is lifted on two linear guides in the 700 mm tall Z axis by belts using an OnDrives Rino 30:1 worm gear reducer on a 164 oz-in NEMA-23 motor.
 The worm gear mechanism prevents bed-crash when power is cut.
 Belts are 10 mm wide, steel core HTD-3M type.
 The belt stretch has been measured under load at 42 um/kg, which is utterly insignificant.

-The CoreXY mechanism uses two level, 9 mm wide, glass core GT2 belts.
+The CoreXY mechanism uses two level, 9 mm wide, glass core, Gates LL2MR09 GT2 belts.
 24 x 8 mm linear guides are used in both the X and Y axes.
 A and B motors are 64 oz-in, 400 step/rev, NEMA-17 size.
 The X axis is a unique design that allows for thermal expansion of the printer's frame without creating huge side loading on the Y axis bearing blocks and rails.
 This printer has a single Titan extruder with a v6 hot-end.